List of North West Sydney Spirit FC records and statistics

-North West Sydney Spirit Football Club is an Australian professional association football club based in Sydney.
+North West Sydney Spirit Football Club is an Australian semi-professional association football club based in Sydney.
 The club was formed and admitted into the National Soccer League in 1998.

 The list encompasses the records set by the club, their managers and their players.
 The player records section itemises the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by North West Sydney Spirit players on the international stage.
 Attendance records in Sydney are also included.

 The club's record appearance maker is Paul Henderson, who made 133 appearances between 1998 and 2004.
 Ben Burgess is North West Sydney Spirit's record goalscorer, scoring 16 goals in total.